What is Procurement? The Procurement Process Explained

 Procurement Definition

-The simplest definition of procurement is the act of acquiring goods or services in a business setting.
+Procurement is the act of acquiring goods or services for a business from suppliers.
 Sometimes known as sourcing or a section of supply chain management, procurement is the process of finding the best raw materials or parts to use in manufacturing your own products.
 In service-oriented industries, this might refer to finding the best talent in the labor pool.
-Whatever resources your organization needs, procurement finds and obtains it.
+Whatever resources your organization needs, procurement finds and obtains them.

-What sets procurement management apart from simply purchasing goods is the relationship established with suppliers.
-Ideally, procurement will look for the best sources for high-quality materials available at the best prices.
+The relationship established with suppliers sets procurement management apart from simply purchasing goods.
+Ideally, procurement will look for the best sources of high-quality materials available at the best prices.
+The process is primarily streamlined through the use of procurement software.

 Types of Procurement

-There are three key types of procurement processes:
+There are four key types of procurement processes:

 Each procurement type requires mostly the same processes to complete, particularly direct and indirect.
-Services procurement has the most differences, especially since that may be used to address one-time service needs, such as software implementation, rather than recurring purchases common when dealing with raw materials and consumables.
-As such, direct and indirect procurement are sometimes called goods procurement or purchasing.
+Services procurement has the most differences, especially since it may address one-time service needs, such as software implementation, rather than recurring purchases, which are common when dealing with raw materials and consumables.
+Direct and indirect procurement is sometimes called goods procurement or purchasing.

 Warehouse with Procured Materials for Manufacturing